 Battery also becomes a felony when the person who commits the battery has a prior conviction for battery, aggravated battery or felony battery.
 For purposes of this law “conviction” means a determination of guilt whether adjudication is withheld or a plea of nolo contendere is entered.
 This crime is a third degree felony punishable up to 5 years in prison.

 With certain felonies if a person carries, displays, uses, threatens to use or attempts to use any weapon or firearm the crime can be reclassified to a higher crime.
-Aggravated battery becomes a first degree felony punishable under this circumstance and is punishable by up to 30 years in prison.
+Aggravated battery becomes a second degree felony punishable under this circumstance and is punishable by up to 15 years in prison.

 Battery or Assault on a Law Enforcement Officer